 Public Act 99-0906, which became effective on June 1, 2017, substantially modified what elements are to be included in the IPA's annual "power procurement plan."
 Starting with the 2018 Procurement Plan, the IPA no longer includes the procurement of renewable energy resources as part of the annual procurement plan.
-14 The procurement of renewable energy resources to comply with the Illinois Renewable Portfolio Standard ("RPS") requirements in Section 1-75(c) of the IPA Act is instead addressed through the IPA's separately-developed Long-Term Renewable Resources Procurement Plan.
+The procurement of renewable energy resources to comply with the Illinois Renewable Portfolio Standard ("RPS") requirements in Section 1-75(c) of the IPA Act is instead addressed through the IPA's separately-developed Long-Term Renewable Resources Procurement Plan.
+The requirements of the Long-Term Plan were further modified by Public Act 102-0662, which became effective on September 15, 2021.

 Public Act 99-0906 also included revisions to the state's energy efficiency portfolio standard (found in Section 8-103 of the PUA) as well as the elimination of the mechanism through which incremental energy efficiency programs were included in IPA procurement plans under Section 16-111.5B of the PUA.
-15 The 2022 Procurement Plan is focused only on the procurement of standard wholesale power products to meet the needs of the Ameren Illinois, ComEd and MidAmerican eligible retail customers.
+The 2022 Procurement Plan is focused only on the procurement of standard wholesale power products to meet the needs of the Ameren Illinois, ComEd and MidAmerican eligible retail customers.